yufengm/Deep-Learning-Notes/reviews/lu2016hierarchical.md

 - Ablation study is also an important concept for future reseach;

 ## Weaknesses/Notes
-- Some misleading equation expressions like in equation (4), the dimensions between factor matrices are not compatible;
+- Some misleading equation expressions like in equation (4), the dimensions between factor matrices are not compatible; (Confirmed as typo)
 - Also in this section, they only provide result saying that performance is improved but without why behind?
 Any principle or design science behind?
+(Explanation from the author: each element of C come from the dot product of two vectors. this operation is extremely hard to train, since the gradient of the 2 vector is come from the single value.
+If we simply max pool the C, we only rely on this operation to train the network.
+Then it’s extremely hard to converge.
+In our method, we treat C as an bridge, to transform W_q * Q to the same dimension as W_v * V. This can be seen as the skip connection, which provide further signal for the gradient. )